NationalSecurityAgency/ghidra/DevGuide.md

 Click the dropdown next to the "Run" button and select "Run Configurations."
 Then expand "Java Application" on the left to find the "Ghidra" launcher.

+### Running tests

+For running unit tests, run

+    gradlew unitTestReport

+for more complex integration tests run

+    gradlew integrationTest

+For running both unit test and integration test and generate report use

+    gradlew combinedTestReport

+## Setup build in CI

+For running build in Linux, in CI environment, or in Docker, before running tests, run

+    Xvfb :99 &
+    export DISPLAY=:99

+this is required to make AWT happy.

 ## Building Supporting Data

 Some features of Ghidra require the curation of rather extensive databases.